BlockchainCommons/SmartCustody/Docs/Case-Study-Keystone.md

 The first generation of #SmartCustody primarily depended on good procedures for storing recovery words, which Keystone supports through its BIP-39 output and its Keystone Tablet.

 A second generation of #SmartCustody focuses on Shamir's Secret Sharing, which Keystone also supports.
+Support comes through use of SLIP-39, which has some [round-tripping issues](https://github.com/BlockchainCommons/lethekit/issues/38), not Blockchain Commons' own [SSKR](https://github.com/BlockchainCommons/bc-sskr).

 A third generation of #SmartCostudy focuses on multisig, and though Keystone could act as a holder of a single key when used in conjunction with certain third-party transaction coordinators, there's no native implementation in the Mobile App.
 (A standard Gordian architecture would be easily implemented in their native architecture, with a two-of-three multisig, where one key is held in the Keystone, one in the Mobile App, and one offline.)